timothyhull/breadpool-champs-app/docs/index.md

 === "Introduction"

-    I'm **Breadpool**(1), and, after a year of specific and intense preparation for this moment, this is my application to serve as a member of an officiating crew at the 2024 WFTDA Global Championship Tournament.
+    I'm **Breadpool**(1), and after a year of specific and intense preparation for this moment, this is my application to serve as a member of an officiating crew at the 2024 WFTDA Global Championship Tournament.
     { .annotate }

     1.  !!! info "Derby Name Meaning"